 I love Logitech mice and keyboards.
 When I first started playing with Android Stick PCs a few years ago, I used a Logitech K400 as my primary input device.
 It was a little bit to leave sitting next to the sofa all the time, which is what actually started me looking for better controllers.

 Enter the Logitech T650 touchpad.

-You’ve already head me complain about the two remotes that included touchpads.
+You’ve already heard me complain about remotes that included touchpads.
 The reason is that I’m used to the way the Logitech touchpads feel.
-Every one that I’ve ever tried has been responsive, with a good, high-quality feel to it.
+Everyone that I’ve ever tried has been responsive, with a good, high-quality feel to it.
 This one is no exception.